 The solution: Eat less poultry.
 It’s not a staple food because small animals are not fatty enough to sustain humans.
-When you do eat poultry, choose freeranging chickens.
-These are practically unavailable retail, because it’s uncommon to have a large, commercial, freerange chicken operation.
-Those that call themselves freerange often don’t have large enough yards to accommodate all their chickens, so they aren’t, practically speaking, freerange, if the chickens don’t use the yard.
-You’ll have to find a farmer nearby and check out the operation to be sure.
-The same goes for your eggs: choose eggs from freeranging hens for the most rich, delicious, and nutritious yolks.
+When you do eat poultry, choose free-ranging chickens.
+You might need to find a farmer nearby and check out the operation to be sure.
+The same goes for your eggs: choose eggs from free-ranging hens for the most rich, delicious, and nutritious yolks.

-If we believe that the differences between how we lived as hunter gatherers and how we live now accounts for the poor health of most Westerners (and I presume that is why you are reading this), then this is a significant difference.
+If we believe that the differences between how we lived as hunter gatherers and how we live now accounts for the poor health of most Westerners, then this is a significant difference.
 Man does not live by chops alone.

 The solution: Buy whole animals when this is reasonable to do so.
 If you can, get an extra deep freezer so you can buy and store whole or half beeves, pigs, and seasonally available seafood and poultry.
 Seek out new ways to enjoy offal or other cuts with which you’re less familiar.
 The diet we ate before we became agriculturalists was wilder, wider, and more flavorful.
+Purchasing whole, organic animals is a surefire way to make sure your meat is Paleo.
 Enjoy your food!

 In every culture, people eat together.
 They share food and mealtimes fulfill important social functions: to see and be seen, to belong, to share and ensure that everyone receives what they need.
 We take cues from watching one another on how slowly to chew, how much to choose, and which foods to prize.